Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Bestiary/Bestiary/Duskwalker-Ghost-Hunter.md

   - name: "Ghost Hunter"
     desc: "  The duskwalker's weapons have the benefits of the ghost touch property rune on attacks against incorporeal undead."
   - name: "Hunt Prey"
     desc: "⬻  The duskwalker designates as its prey a single creature that it can see and hear or that it is [[Track|Tracking]].
 It gains a +2 circumstance bonus to [[Perception]] checks when it Seeks its prey and a +2 circumstance bonus to [[Survival]] checks when it Tracks its prey.
-It also ignores the penalty for making ranged attacks within its second range increment against its prey., Lastly, it gains a +2 circumstance bonus to [[Deception]] checks, [[Intimidation]] checks, and [[Stealth]] checks against its prey and to any check to [[Recall Knowledge]] about its prey, as well as a +1 circumstance bonus to AC against its prey's attacks.
+It also ignores the penalty for making ranged attacks within its second range increment against its prey.
+Lastly, it gains a +2 circumstance bonus to [[Deception]] checks, [[Intimidation]] checks, and [[Stealth]] checks against its prey and to any check to [[Recall Knowledge]] about its prey, as well as a +1 circumstance bonus to AC against its prey's attacks.
 The duskwalker can have only one prey designated at a time."
   - name: "Hunted Shot"
     desc: "⬻ __Frequency__ once per round  __Effect__  The duskwalker makes two longbow [[Strike|Strikes]] against its hunted prey.
 If both [[Strike|Strikes]] hit, combine their damage for the purpose of resistances and weaknesses."
 abilities_top: